 James Clancy, Assistant Director at UPG, has enjoyed a good relationship with the national supplier for over a decade.
 His initial reasons for making the connection remain true today, as he explains: "It's all about a favourable combination of price and service.
 Haven Power provides market-leading prices and a high level of on-going support, handles bespoke requirements and is able to issue accurate bills for complex energy contracts."

 For James, another deciding factor is Haven Power's commitment to renewable energy.
 As part of Drax Group, the company sources the majority of its power from Drax Power Station, based in North Yorkshire.
-Half of the power station has been upgraded to use sustainable biomass (wood pellets) from coal and now produces around 16% of the UK's renewable power.
+Two-thirds of the power station has been upgraded to use sustainable biomass (wood pellets) from coal and now produces around 12% of the UK's renewable power.